Takeo, a city famous for hot springs and the ceramic ware, has over 90 kilns that have passed their tradition onto generations.

-FUKUDA, Tadao, an owner of the pottery, “Mumyo Kiln" signifies the Japanese aesthetics, “Wabi” and “Sabi” through his ceramics.
+FUKUDA, Tadao who is an owner of the Mumyo Kiln signifies the Japanese aesthetics, “wabi” and “sabi” through his ceramics.